Enigmatic-Smile/fidel-ios/README.md

 ```swift
 Fidel.country = .unitedKingdom
 ```
 When you set a default country, the card linking screen will not show the country picker UI.
-The other options, for now, are: `.unitedStates`, `.ireland`, `.sweden`, `.noDefault`.
+The other options, for now, are: `.unitedStates`, `.ireland`, `.sweden`, `.japan`, `.noDefault`.